 - New Dir: to create a new folder

 Note on handling files

 As we have just seen, the new scripts are saved in the workspace.
-To send them on the map, you can proceed in 3 ways:
+To send them on the board, you can proceed in 3 ways:

 - From the Tools menu

 - DownloadAndRun to upload and execute it directly

 - With the help of the mouse, you can directly drag the file onto the device.
 It is not possible to move a complete folder in this version